 Notably, this method features constant business interaction, with participation possible from stakeholders in analysis, design, tests.
 The operation runs feature-by-feature and adapts to change with any adjustments you may need to make to the project.
 In all, it is a far more responsive system.

 Each of the incremental sprints lasts a total of 1-4 weeks, depending on the project.
-And in a clear distinction to Waterfall, there is a great deal of flexibility, where changes are very much permitted, even following plan completion.
+And in a clear distinction to Waterfall software development, there is a great deal of flexibility, where changes are very much permitted, even following plan completion.

 List Your Priorities – Then Pick Your School